tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - It's already done.
 - What if it happened to you?
 Would you like that?
 - You have to ask questions.
+- You need to be patient.
+This takes time.
+- Why?
+What have I done wrong?
+- Why?
+What did they do to you?